HRTOS/hrtos.github.io/README.md

 This repository is part of the HRTOS ecosystem.

+The official website provides technical documentation, API references, examples, and project updates.

-The official website is regularly updated and optimized for search engines including:
+The project is indexed by major search engines including:

+- Google Search
 - Bing Search
-- Google Search

-Structured data and sitemap are available on the official site.
+Structured metadata and sitemap support are provided on the official website.

 ---

 ## 📌 Keywords

-RTOS, Real-Time Operating System, Embedded OS, Microcontroller OS, ARM RTOS, RISC-V RTOS, Lightweight OS
+RTOS, Hard Real-Time Operating System, Embedded OS, 8051 RTOS, Microcontroller OS, Lightweight RTOS, Industrial Control, Real-Time Embedded System

 ---

 ## 📄 License

-This project is for educational and embedded system development purposes.
+This project is intended for embedded system development, learning, and research purposes.

 ---

 ## ⭐ Project Status

-Actively maintained.
+Actively developed and maintained.